 2) Clothes hangers – They are not only useful to organize your clothes but also useful for organizing your jewelry.

-4) Straws – Prevent tangled necklaces by looping them through a straw.
+4) Straws – Prevent tangled necklaces with life hacks by looping them through a straw.
 Store them in your suitcase when traveling and don’t worry about getting a tangled mess!